-Some large clinical trials of SGLT2 inhibitors focused on patients with advanced CKD, and assessment of primary renal outcomes are completed or ongoing.
-Canagliflozin and Renal Events in Diabetes with Established Nephropathy Clinical Evaluation (CREDENCE), a placebo-controlled trial of canagliflozin among 4,401 adults with type 2 diabetes, UACR ≥300 mg/g Cr, and mean eGFR 56 mL/min/1.73 m2 with a mean albuminuria level of over 900 mg/day, had a primary composite end point of ESRD, doubling of serum creatinine, or renal or cardiovascular death (27,85).
-It was stopped early due to positive efficacy and showed a 32% risk reduction for development of ESRD over control (27).
-Additionally, the development of the primary end point, which included chronic dialysis for ≥30 days, kidney transplantation or eGFR <15 mL/min/ 1.73 m2 sustained for \geq 30 days by central laboratory assessment, doubling from the baseline serum creatinine average sustained for ≥30 days by central laboratory assessment, or renal death or cardiovascular death, was reduced by 30%.
-This benefit was on background ACE inhibitor or ARB therapy in >99% of the patients (27).
-Moreover, in this advanced CKD group, there were clear benefits on cardiovascular outcomes demonstrating a 31% reduction in cardiovascular death or heart failure hospitalization and a 20% reduction in cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (27,86,87).
+Some large clinical trials of SGLT2 inhibitors have focused on people with advanced CKD, and assessment of primary renal outcomes is either completed or ongoing.
+Canagliflozin and Renal Events in Diabetes with Established Nephropathy Clinical Evaluation (CREDENCE), a placebocontrolled trial of canagliflozin among 4,401 adults with type 2 diabetes, UACR ≥300-5,000 mg/g creatinine, and eGFR range 30-90 mL/min/1.73 m (mean eGFR 56 mL/min/1.73 m with a mean albuminuria level of >900 mg/day), had a primary composite end point of ESRD, doubling of serum creatinine, or renal or cardiovascular death (28,72).
+It was stopped early due to positive efficacy and showed a 32% risk reduction for development of ESRD over control

+(28).
+Additionally, the development of the primary end point, which included chronic dialysis for ≥30 days, kidney transplantation or eGFR <15 mL/min/ 1.73 m sustained for ≥30 days by central laboratory assessment, doubling from the baseline serum creatinine average sustained for ≥30 days by central laboratory assessment, or renal death or cardiovascular death, was reduced by 30%.
+This benefit was on background ACE inhibitor or ARB therapy in >99% of the patients (28).
+Moreover, in this advanced CKD group, there were clear benefits on cardiovascular outcomes demonstrating a 31% reduction in cardiovascular death or heart failure hospitalization and a 20% reduction in cardiovascular death, nonfatal myocardial infarction, or nonfatal stroke (28,73,105).

-A second trial in advanced diabetic kidney disease was the Dapagliflozin and Prevention of Adverse Outcomes in Chronic Kidney Disease (DAPA-CKD) study (88).
-This trial examined a cohort similar to that in CREDENCE; however, the end points were a little different.
-The primary outcome was time to the first occurrence of any of the components of the composite including ≥50% sustained decline in eGFR or reaching ESRD or cardiovascular death or renal death.
-Secondary outcome measures included time to the first occurrence of any of the components of the composite kidney outcome (≥50% sustained decline in eGFR or reaching ESRD or renal death), time to the first occurrence of either of the components of the cardiovascular composite (cardiovascular death or hospitalization for heart failure), and, lastly, time to death from any cause.
-The trial had 4,304 participants with a mean eGFR at baseline of 43.1 \pm 12.4 mL/min/1.73 m2, the median UACR was 949 mg/g, and 67.5% of participants had type 2 diabetes.
-There was a significant benefit by dapagliflozin for the primary end point (hazard ratio 0.61 [95% CI 0.51-0.72]; P < 0.001) (88).
+A second trial in advanced diabetic kidney disease was the Dapagliflozin and Prevention of Adverse Outcomes in Chronic Kidney Disease (DAPA-CKD) study (106).
+This trial examined a cohort similar to that in CREDENCE except 67.5% of the participants had type 2 diabetes and CKD (the other one-third had CKD without type 2 diabetes), and the end points were slightly different.
+The primary outcome was time to the first occurrence of any of the components of the composite, including ≥50% sustained decline in eGFR or reaching ESRD or cardiovascular death, or renal death.
+Secondary outcome measures included time to the first occurrence of any of the components of the composite kidney outcome (≥50% sustained decline in eGFR or reaching ESRD or renal death), time to the first occurrence of either of the components of the cardiovascular composite (cardiovascular death or hospitalization for heart failure), and time to death from any cause.
+The trial had 4,304 participants with a mean eGFR at baseline of 43.1 ± 12.4 mL/min/1.73 m (range 25-75 mL/min/ 1.73 m) and a median UACR of 949 mg/g (range 200-5,000 mg/g).
+There was a significant benefit by dapagliflozin for the primary end point (hazard ratio [HR] 0.61 [95% CI 0.51-0.72]; P < 0.001) (106).

-The hazard ratio for the kidney composite of a sustained decline in eGFR of ≥50%, ESRD, or death from renal causes was 0.56 (95% CI 0.45-0.68; P < 0.001).
-The hazard ratio for the composite of death from cardiovascular causes or hospitalization for heart failure was 0.71 (95% CI 0.55-0.92; P = 0.009).
-Finally, allcause mortality was decreased in the dapagliflozin group compared with the placebo group (P < 0.004).
+The HR for the kidney composite of a sustained decline in eGFR of $\geq$ 50%, ESRD, or death from renal causes was 0.56 (95% CI 0.45-0.68; P < 0.001).
+The HR for the composite of death from cardiovascular causes or hospitalization for heart failure was 0.71 (95% CI

+0.55-0.92; P = 0.009).
+Finally, all-cause mortality was decreased in the dapagliflozin group compared with the placebo group (P < 0.004).